Fred Hollows: Early life

-Fred Cossom Hollows was the fourth son born at in Dunedin, New Zealand, to "working class father"- "small-time horticulturalist", formerly a railway fireman, later driver- Joseph Hollows, whose father was of Lancashire origin, and Clarice, daughter of ship's cook Frederick Cossom Marshall, from Newcastle-upon-Tyne.
+Fred Cossom Hollows was born in Dunedin, New Zealand, the fourth son of a working class father—"small-time horticulturalist", formerly a railway fireman, later driver—Joseph Hollows, whose father was of Lancashire origin, and Clarice, daughter of ship's cook Frederick Cossom Marshall, from Newcastle-upon-Tyne.
 The family lived in Dunedin for the first seven years of his life.
 He had one year of informal primary schooling at North East Valley Primary School and began attending Palmerston North Boys' High School when he was 13.
 Hollows received his BA degree from Victoria University of Wellington.
 He briefly studied at a seminary, but decided against a life in the clergy.
 After observing the doctors at a mental hospital during some charity work, he instead enrolled at Otago Medical School.

 While living in Dunedin, he was an active member of the New Zealand Alpine Club and made several first ascents of mountains in the Mount Aspiring/Tititea region of Central Otago.
 In 1951, Edmund Hillary was on a test run for Everest, and was backpacking up the Tasman Glacier towards Malte Brun Hut; all five were carrying loads of 70 lb (32 kg) or more.
 Hillary was "met by a young man (Hollows) who came bounding down to meet me and offered to carry my load up to the hut.
 No one had ever offered to carry my load before, but it was too good an offer to refuse.
 I handed my pack over and saw his legs buckle slightly at the knees."

 Hollows was a member of the Communist Party of New Zealand during the 1950s and 1960s.

 Hollows was married twice: in 1958 to Mary Skiller, who died in 1975, and in 1980 to Gabi O'Sullivan.
 He first met Gabi in the early 1970s during her training as an orthoptist, and they later worked together on the National Trachoma and Eye Health Program.
 They would ultimately found The Fred Hollows Foundation together.

 Hollows was originally a New Zealand citizen.
 He declined the award of honorary Officer of the Order of Australia in 1985.
 He adopted Australian citizenship in 1989 and was named Australian of the Year in 1990.
 He accepted the substantive award of Companion of the Order of Australia in 1991.
 Hollows published an autobiography in 1991.